-No different to any other psychosocial endeavor we humans aspire to such as – love, empathy, connection, altruism – psychological safety can be elusive and hard to standardize and implement at large scale.
+No different from any other psychosocial endeavor we humans aspire to – such as love, empathy, connection, altruism – psychological safety can be elusive and hard to standardize and implement at large scale.
 However, I believe it can be done with a non-egoic and enlightened leader.

 Often, a deeply meaningful concept such as psychological safety can become another regulation to be followed by employees and “policed” by HR or legal.
 And that would be ineffective and ironic.

 This isn’t about “getting” people who are demonstrating “bad behavior.”
 We are not trying to perpetuate the cycle of “hurt people hurt people.”
-We do want to inform what’s unhelpful and give people a chance to learn.
-It’s first and foremost, educating the organization about the real missed opportunities if we don’t shift our mindset and change the way we interact with each other.
+We do want to inform people about what’s unhelpful and give people a chance to learn.
+First and foremost, it’s educating the organization about the real missed opportunities if we don’t shift our mindset and change the way we interact with each other.

 HOW DO WE KNOW WHEN WE’RE UNSAFE?